Fire and rescue services

 Thieves target travellers in isolated and coastal areas.

 If you're stopped by police, ask to see their ID, especially before paying fines.
+Official fines are issued with a formal receipt and a government control number.

 There are bandits near refugee camps in Kigoma, towards Kagera and near the borders of Rwanda, Burundi and the Democratic Republic of the Congo.